Top 5 Flooring Ideas for Your Dream Nursery Decor

 5. Cork Flooring

-• Insulation: Cork helps regulate indoor temperatures, providing a comfortable environment year-round.
+• Insulation: Helps regulate indoor temperature year-round.

-Color and Pattern Considerations in Nursery Decor
+Color and Pattern Considerations in Nursery Décor

 Opt for Calming Colors